Shakespeare Festival

 The show will continue in all but the very worst weather!
 Please visit The Lord Chamberlain’s Men’s Weather Page for more details.

-Tickets cost £22 plus booking fee.
+Tickets cost £24 plus booking fee.

-Please note that tickets are non-refundable.
+Please note that tickets are non-refundable and bookings cannot be amended once made.